 Live-fire cooking, and Grillworks, owes perhaps the most to the traditions of Spain and Argentina.
 And though each uses varying degrees of flame and coal the core value is the same - wood fire is king.

 Over our grills there is no need to wait for coals.
 In fact we (the terminally biased) say don't wait.
 Though charcoal does a fine job of providing long even heat, most of the character of the wood it once was is gone, burned away with the moisture.
 Since you can crank the food at least 16" above the fire on our grills, you can start the food over whole, unadulterated wood the minute you have steady flame.
 There's no waiting.
 But if there's still no weaning you away from charcoal have at it.
 Many customers (and Grillworks folks) use it alone or mix it with chunks of a wood type paired to the dinner - like a seasoning choice.
 And no fear: if you are ready to experiment with the wide range of flavors wood has to offer but don't have a local source try some of the types we prepare for our customers.

 Our V-Channel® surfaces carry juices to a detachable pan in front and away from where they might cause flaring.
 This function opens up the use of live fire for cooking where previously it simply couldn't due to the potential inferno flammable fats and oils can cause.
 But as important to us is V-Channel use in seasoning.
 Most American grills achieve much of their "grilled flavor" through the food's contact with smoke from burning juices.
 If these juices are instead flowing in a continuous round-trip from food to hot V-Channel to basting pan they slowly reduce, concentrating flavors.
 The wins are multiple: never a dry result, intense flavor and a championship sauce base.

 Grillworks grills have been around for over 30 years and in use at restaurants almost as long.
-But recently we've greatly expanded our professional line, introducing both heavy built-in options, portable restaurant-ready Asador models and the enthusiastically-received Asador professional category of freestanding grills.
+But recently we've greatly expanded our professional line, introducing both built-in options, portable restaurant-ready Asador models and the enthusiastically-received Infierno large-format freestanding grills.